GeminiDRSoftware/astrodata/docs/manuals/progmanual/intro.rst

     >>> class MyAstroData(AstroData):
     ...     @staticmethod
     ...     def _matches_data(source):
-    ...         # This method is used by astrodata.from_file to determine if this ...         # class should be used to open the data.
+    ...         # This method is used by astrodata.open to determine if this ...         # class should be used to open the data.
 It should return True ...         # if the data is of the correct type, False otherwise.
     ...